oracle/fmw-kubernetes/FMWKubernetesMAA/OracleEnterpriseDeploymentAutomation/OracleIdentityManagement/README.md

 ### WebLogic Kubernetes Operator Parameters
-These parameters determines how the Oracle WebLogic Kubernetes Operator is provisioned.
+These parameters determines how the WebLogic Kubernetes Operator is provisioned.

 | **Parameter** | **Sample Value** | **Comments** |
 | --- | --- | --- |